zhangshengshan/MyBlog/source/_posts/SparkDataFrameLikeSql.md

 DataFrame could by registered as a table ,then Somebody could explore the the data by using Standard SQL.

-However this article will focus on  some dataframe processing method without the help of registering a virtual table, and compared to those common operations in SQL including  SELECT, WHERE, GROUPBY, MIN, MAX, COUNT, SUM ,DISTINCT, ORDERBY, TOP, JOIN and so on
+However this article will focus on  some dataframe processing method without the help of registering a virtual table, and compared to those common operations in SQL including  SELECT, WHERE, GROUPBY, MIN, MAX, COUNT, SUM ,DISTINCT, ORDERBY, DESC/ASC, JOIN and so on

 here we make a DataFrame object a by reading a json file
 ```